-Board of Directors' Matters Related to Decisions and Supervision

-Matters requiring a resolution by the Board of Directors in accordance with laws and regulations and the Articles of Incorporation and important matters concerning management are resolved by the Board of Directors.
-In particular, for acquisitions and disposals of shares, equity stakes, and fixed assets, and investments and loans involving loans and guarantees, the Board of Directors sets out monetary threshold standards for each of various type of risks, such as credit risk, market risk and business investment risk (amounts do not exceed 1% of total assets and are set individually depending on the nature of the risk).
+In order to lead MC's sustainable growth and increase mid- and long-term corporate value, the Board of Directors deliberates on important management issues, such as management strategies, and supervises business execution by way of business execution reporting from each Section and Business Group.
+In addition, matters requiring a resolution by the Board of Directors in accordance with laws and regulations and the Articles of Incorporation are deliberated and resolved based not only on economic aspects, but also with an emphasis on ESG (Environment, Social, and Governance) perspectives.
+In particular, for investment and loan proposals, the Board of Directors sets out monetary threshold standards for each type of risk such as credit risk, market risk and business investment risk (amounts do not exceed 1% of total assets and are set individually depending on the nature of the risk) in accordance with MC's scale of assets and investments.
 Investments and loans that exceed this monetary threshold are deliberated and resolved by the Board of Directors.

-Furthermore, business execution other than these matters for resolution by the Board of Directors is entrusted to executive officers in accordance with the allocation of duties decided by the Board of Directors for prompt and efficient business execution.
-Business is executed through the President, as the Chief Executive Officer, and the Executive Committee (held twice monthly), as a management decision-making body to take responsibility for business execution.
+Business execution other than these matters for resolution by the Board of Directors is entrusted to Executive Officers in accordance with the allocation of duties decided by the Board of Directors for prompt and efficient business execution.
+Business is executed through the President, as the Chief Executive Officer, and the Executive Committee (meets twice monthly), as a management decision-making body to take responsibility for business execution.

 Further, the Board of Directors strives to construct an internal control system for increasing corporate value by conducting appropriate, valid and efficient business execution in conformity with laws, regulations and the Articles of Incorporation.
-Each year, the Board checks on the implementation of the internal control system and makes ongoing improvements and enhancements.
+Each year, the board checks on the implementation of the internal control system and makes ongoing improvements and enhancements.